-The International Education minor prepares students to become effective English as a Second Language (ESL) teacher in diverse global locales, by examining second language acquisition processes and developing culturally responsive learning strategies.
+The International Education minor prepares you to become an effective English as a Second Language (ESL) teacher in diverse global locales.
+Examine the process of acquiring a second language and develop culturally responsive learning strategies.

 This course prepares pre-service and in-service teachers with the knowledge and skills to effectively allow the growing population of bilingual students to access curriculum, achieve academic success, and become both participants and future leaders in the 21st century global economy.
 The course covers the bilingual students’ world, second language acquisition process, academic language and literacy development in Sheltered English Instruction (SEI) and bilingual classrooms.